Chiral exceptional bound states in the continuum: a higher-order singularity for on-chip control of quantum emission

-Beyond the analytical model, we further investigate a practical chiral BIC on a thin-film lithium niobate (TFLN) integrated photonic platform, notable for hybrid integration with semiconductor quantum dots as an on-chip quantum source~\cite{RN34,RN43}.
-Two-dimensional finite-element simulations (COMSOL) are performed.
 As shown in Fig.~3(a), the squared-Lorentzian lineshape at $\Delta\beta = \pi$ and the mode-splitting doublet feature at $\Delta\beta = \pi/2$ are obtained, producing a colossal intensity contrast of 5000-fold through phase tuning.
 The distinct external coupling behaviors are further ascertained by the simulated mode field profiles in Fig.~3(b) (top and middle panels).
 In comparison, the regular dual-ring system (Fig.~3(b), bottom) demonstrates that the regular quasi-BIC exhibits a 3.8-fold reduction in output intensity relative to the chiral quasi-BIC (see SM Note~S7 for details).
 By locally tuning the refractive index of the two bus waveguides via integrated phase shifters (Fig.~3(c)), the output spectral intensity can be fully adjusted between $10^{-4}$ and 1, with the modulation curve closely matching the theoretical model in Fig.~2(d).

-Both theory and simulations show that operating near a chiral quasi-BIC enables efficient reconfiguration of spontaneous emission.
+Both theory and simulations show that operating near a chiral exceptional quasi-BIC enables efficient reconfiguration of spontaneous emission.
 Here, we compare $\eta_{\mathrm{int}}$ reconfiguration with two previously explored schemes.
 In a conventional microring-resonator-based cQED system, reconfiguration can be performed via resonance detuning between the resonant mode and $\omega_{\mathrm{QE}}$.
 Considering practical intrinsic cavity losses of $\sim 15~\mathrm{GHz}$ (corresponding to an intrinsic $Q$ factor of 20000 \cite{RN43}), a 20~dB dynamic range in $\eta_{\mathrm{int}}$ requires a phase tuning amplitude of $\sim 0.5\pi$ (Fig.~4(a) top).
 Notably, by engineering the resonant mode from a common DP to a chiral EP, the maximal $\eta_{\mathrm{int}}$ is enhanced by two-fold (Fig.~4(a) middle).
-An equivalent dynamic reconfiguration can now be achieved by steering the system towards the vicinity of CIT, requiring phase tuning of $\Delta\varphi \sim 0.95\pi$ on the feedback arm of the reflector.
+An equivalent dynamic reconfiguration can now be achieved by steering the system towards the vicinity of EPIT, requiring phase tuning of $\Delta\varphi \sim 0.95\pi$ on the feedback arm of the reflector.

 Strikingly, in our proposed system, the maximal $\eta_{\mathrm{int}}$ matches that of the chiral EP scheme.
 In contrast, the reconfiguration is accomplished by varying the external coupling strength.
 A 20~dB dynamic range requires tuning one of the two external coupling channels (i.e., $\Delta\beta_{1}$ or $\Delta\beta_{2}$) to $\sim 0.2\pi$ (Fig.~4(a) bottom).
 Assuming a radiative lifetime of 200~ps in a DP condition as a baseline, such tuning facilitates reconfiguration of the lifetime between 100~ps and 5~ns (Fig.~4(b)).
 Moreover, the regulated radiation rate corresponds to distinct emission lineshapes in the spectral domain (Fig.~4(c)).